-In 276AL, Lord Tywin staged a tourney in the king's honor.
+In 276AL, Lord Tywin staged a tourney at Lannisport in the king's honor.
 There he proposed a marriage between his daughter Cersei and Prince Rhaegar.
-However, Aerys' fear of Tywin's power and ambition led him to reject the offer rudely, saying that Tywin was a mere servant of the crown, and no servant's daughter was fit to marry a prince of royal blood.
-The tourney ended without a feast and Aerys departed in a chilly atmosphere.
+However, Aerys's fear of Tywin's power and ambition led him to reject the offer rudely, saying that Tywin was a mere servant of the crown, and no servant's daughter was fit to marry a prince of royal blood.
+The tourney ended without a final feast and Aerys departed in a chilly atmosphere.
 Tywin would not forget the insult.

 The Defiance of Duskendale